 Tips for TAing

 I just finished my second and final semester TAing computational systems biology at Georgia Tech.
-I think I did a good job.
-You can read about it here.
+I had fun and I think I did well.

-Here I’ll share some thoughts and tips aimed at new TAs.
+Here I’ll share some thoughts and tips for new TAs.

 Pros and cons of TAing

 Teaching is time-consuming but deepens your understanding of the topic and improves communication skills.
 If you want to stay in academia or education, TAing is good (and sometimes the only) practice for the future.